ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 * 'alg', defined in {{iana-ace-groupcomm-parameters}} of this document, specifies the AEAD algorithm used in the OSCORE group, encoded as a CBOR text string or a CBOR integer.
 Possible values are the same ones admitted for the 'alg' parameter of the "OSCORE Security Context Parameters" registry, defined in {{Section 3.2.1 of I-D.ietf-ace-oscore-profile}}.

-* 'cs_alg', defined in {{iana-ace-groupcomm-parameters}} of this document, specifies the countersignature algorithm used in the OSCORE group, encoded as a CBOR text string or a CBOR integer.
-Possible values are the same ones admitted for the 'cs_alg' parameter of the "OSCORE Security Context Parameters" registry, defined in {{Section 6.4 of I-D.ietf-ace-key-groupcomm-oscore}}.
+* 'sign_alg', defined in {{iana-ace-groupcomm-parameters}} of this document, specifies the countersignature algorithm used in the OSCORE group, encoded as a CBOR text string or a CBOR integer.
+Possible values are the same ones admitted for the 'sign_alg' parameter of the "OSCORE Security Context Parameters" registry, defined in {{Section 6.4 of I-D.ietf-ace-key-groupcomm-oscore}}.

-* 'cs_params', defined in {{iana-ace-groupcomm-parameters}} of this document, specifies the additional parameters for the countersignature algorithm used in the OSCORE group, encoded as a CBOR array.
-Possible formats and values are the same ones admitted for the 'cs_params' parameter of the "OSCORE Security Context Parameters" registry, defined in {{Section 6.4 of I-D.ietf-ace-key-groupcomm-oscore}}.
+* 'sign_params', defined in {{iana-ace-groupcomm-parameters}} of this document, specifies the additional parameters for the countersignature algorithm used in the OSCORE group, encoded as a CBOR array.
+Possible formats and values are the same ones admitted for the 'sign_params' parameter of the "OSCORE Security Context Parameters" registry, defined in {{Section 6.4 of I-D.ietf-ace-key-groupcomm-oscore}}.

 * 'cs\_key\_enc', defined in {{iana-ace-groupcomm-parameters}} of this document, specifies the encoding of the public keys of group members, encoded as a CBOR integer.
 Possible values are the same ones admitted for the 'cs\_key\_enc' parameter of the "OSCORE Security Context Parameters" registry, defined in {{Section 6.4 of I-D.ietf-ace-key-groupcomm-oscore}}.